 10. What tips do you have for students asking their teachers for letters of recommendation?

 Students should ask for letters far in advance of the deadlines – possibly even at the end of junior year of high school.
 Students also might want to provide their teachers with their academic profile or extracurricular résumé, as well as a list of colleges to which they are applying, and academic areas of interest.
 Students should consider asking teachers whom they know well or who taught them in multiple years, if possible.
 Students might also want to look towards teachers from junior and senior years, not to mention teachers in academic areas that reflect the students’ interests (for example, a prospective engineering student might want to ask her physics teacher for a letter).

 Do you have more questions regarding the college application process?
-Drop us a line here.
+Request a free admissions consultation here.